amlkteam/capstone/data_extraction/data/unannotated_data/README.md

 This folder contains all the articles that are retreived by the extraction code (Before sampling for annotation).
-Later this data will be used for performing predictions.
+Later some of the articles will be used for annotation and others will be used to perform predictions.